Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 It’s like going to the top of the Empire State Building in New York — the most iconic building will be missing from your photos.

-Definitely go to the base of the Eiffel Tower and the Trocadero Gardens for the best views, but if you want a good view from a building, I recommend the top of the Arc de Triomphe (close proximity), the rooftop of Galeries Lafayette department store in the 9th (a bit further away), or the top of the Sacré Coeur in Montmartre (furthest away but sweeping views over the whole city).
+Definitely go to the base of the Eiffel Tower and the Trocadero Gardens, but if you want a good view from a building, I recommend the top of the Arc de Triomphe (close proximity), the rooftop of Galeries Lafayette department store in the 9th (a bit further away), or the top of the Sacré Coeur in Montmartre (furthest away but sweeping views over the whole city).

-Do not, under any circumstances, forget an umbrella!
-Paris’s weather is similar to London’s, but only London gets the overcast weather fame.
+Don’t forget an umbrella!
+Paris’s weather is similar to London’s, but only London is famous for its overcast weather.
 The weather changes quickly in Paris and rain can come out of nowhere, even on an otherwise sunny day.
 This travel umbrella is small enough to pack away but strong enough to hold its shape on a windy day.

 Parisians have a well-earned reputation for being among the best dressed in Europe.
 So what should you wear on a day trip to Paris?